 *Koula Riga originates from Skiathos island and lives in Athens.
 She was born in 1987, by Greek father and Indian mother.
 She studied sound engineer, music and painting.
 She likes the arts and deals with music, photography, and painting.
 She has been involved with the tourism and the tourist business of her family.
 Her love for children and Indian culture made her turn to translate Indian tales.
-At the same time, she is studying Hindi at the School of Foreign Languages, University of Athens to gain a better understanding of Indian culture and improve the accuracy of her translations.
+At the same time, he is studying Hindi at the Foreign Language Center of the University of Athens, as well as cooking and confectionery at a gastronomic school in Athens.

 Koula Riga’s articles on INDIKA: